 Second, there are campaign videos, which usually run for a shorter period of time.
-These can range from video ads for your business, promotion for something your company is doing (such as a new product or a sale), topical social videos, or even timely video content that’s seasonal, aligns with a holiday, or hops on a trend.
+These can range from video ads for your business to promotion for something your company is doing (such as a new product or a sale) to topical social videos to timely video content that’s seasonal, aligns with a holiday, or hops on a trend.
 Campaign videos tend to have a shorter shelf life and are often retired after they’ve served their specific purpose.

 For each video campaign you tackle, you’ll need to create a video marketing campaign strategy—essentially a mini-version of your main strategy—that answers all of the pertinent questions for the individual campaign.
 As with your overarching strategy, you’ll need to think about cost, target audience, goals, and more.

 The big difference here is timing.
 This element, while important in your general video strategy, is of the utmost importance for video campaigns.
 This is because campaigns often rely on timeliness.